 Theorem 4 of attached paper states that for an infinite series to converge to a rational number it must contain a hidden pattern whereby the infinite series collapses to a few finite terms, with the rest of the terms necessarily canceling each other as the series proceeds to infinity.
 If such a cancellation pattern does not exist then the infinite series would necessarily converge to an irrational number.
 The theorem implies that almost all (which is a mathematics term) infinite series would go to irrational numbers.
 Since all numbers could be represented by infinite series, this means that the infinite set of irrational numbers is larger than the infinite set of rational numbers.

 From Theorem 4 the proof of astounding theorems such as Theorem 2 below follow indisputably and elegantly.
-Replacing addition with multiplication, we get parallel theorems for infinite products.
+Replacing addition with multiplication, we get parallel theorems for infinite products.a

 Ashish Sirohi